jundalisay/superbnetlify/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-23.md

 Certain limbs are occasionally discussed as individual subjects and are considered to (form the subjects of) special sciences.
 This is the case, for instance, with the eye, the diseases of the eye, and the collyria (used in the treatment of eye diseases).

-(Scholars) have also added to this discipline the (study of the) uses of the parts of the body, that is, the useful purpose for which each limb of the animal body was created.
+Scholars have also added to this discipline the study of the uses of the parts of the body, that is, the useful purpose for which each limb of the animal body was created.

 This is not a medical subject, but it has been made into an annex and subdivision of medicine.
 Galen has written an important and very useful work on this discipline.
-722

 Galen is the leading ancient authority on medicine.
 His works have been translated (into Arabic).
 He is said to have been a contemporary of Jesus and to have died in Sicily on his wanderings while in voluntary exile.
 723 His works on medicine are classics which have been models for all later physicians.